 Comparing the Strength of Dental Implants to Dentures and Dental Bridges

 Many Galesburg residents who are considering replacing missing teeth or teeth that need to be extracted due to an infection or other hygienic or cosmetic reasons are often curious about the differences between their tooth replacement options: dental implants, dentures, and dental bridges.
 Our doctors assure these patients that nothing compares to the strength and durability of dental implants.
 They’re just that superior!

 For example, traditional dentures are meant to replace an arch or a mouth full of missing teeth; something dental implants can also accomplish.
 But traditional dentures are removable.
 You take them out of your mouth every night and secure them every morning with a dental paste.
 Since the only thing holding your dentures in place is a paste, you’re at risk for them slipping and sliding throughout the day as you speak and eat, and must avoid chewy and crunchy foods to reduce this risk.

 Similarly, dental bridges, which are typically designed to replace a single missing tooth, are secured only by crowns placed on your adjacent teeth.
 Since there’s nothing connecting the bridge to your jawbone, bridges are at risk of cracking and breaking as you bite and chew on your favorite foods.
 They just aren’t as strong as your natural teeth.

 Choosing Our Doctors for Dental Implants Placement

-To schedule an initial appointment with our doctors to discuss the possibility of getting dental implants, call our Macomb office today at (309) 837-9985.
+To schedule an initial appointment with our doctors to discuss the possibility of getting dental implants, call our Galesburg office today at (309) 837-9985.